Learn how to handle engine overheating with Rick's Camaros, and keep your car running smoothly.

 Great.
 Just great.
-You’re having a really nice day, going for a drive – and your car decides that now, of all times, it’s going to overheat.
+You're having a really nice day, going for a drive - and your car decides that now, of all times, it's going to overheat.
 Great.
 Just great.
 That leaves you on the road, wondering why is my car overheating, yet without all the tools in the garage to help figure that out.

 These common causes of overheating are signs that your cooling system is in trouble:

 - Turn off your air conditioning and see if the temperature goes down.
 You can also turn on your heater to move heat away from your engine.
 If neither of these steps help, pull over.

-- Look for Steam.
-If you’re driving and you see even the slightest bit of steam coming from under your hood, pull over quickly and turn off your car engine.
+- Look for steam.
+If you're driving and you see even the slightest bit of steam coming from under your hood, pull over quickly and turn off your car engine.
 And we mean OFF.
 Not idling.

 - Lift the hood.
 Look out!
 It could be hot under that hood, so your best bet is to let the car sit, turned OFF, so it can cool down a bit before you decide to lift the hood.

 - Check your coolant level.
 If your coolant level in the reservoir is normal it's an indication you probably have a problem with your temperature gauge.
 If your coolant level is lower than it should be or worse, empty, you probably have a leak and need to call for some roadside assistance at this point.

 - Pay attention to idling.
 Most cars take advantage of the airflow created while driving, and more modern cars feature channeled grills that collect and direct air for even more efficient cooling.
 But that doesn't work while waiting for your order in a drive-through lane, or waiting your turn at a stop light.
 Keep an eye on the temperature gauge on car and/or listen for your fan to kick on while idling, because if you observe a temperature creep, that will be a sign of a problem to diagnose.